PlatONnetwork/docs/docs/EVM智能合约开发.md

 Consider the example above and the following sequence of calls: `allocate(10)`, `writeMap(4, 128, 256)`.
 At this point, calling `readMap(4, 128)` returns 256.
 If we call `eraseMaps`, the length of state variable `array` is zeroed, but since its `mapping` elements cannot be zeroed, their information stays alive in the contract’s storage.
 After deleting `array`, calling `allocate(5)` allows us to access `array[4]` again, and calling `readMap(4, 128)` returns 256 even without another call to `writeMap`.

-If your `mapping` information must be deleted, consider using a library similar to [iterable mapping](https://github.com/ethereum/dapp-bin/blob/master/library/iterable_mapping.sol), allowing you to traverse the keys and delete their values in the appropriate `mapping`.
+If your `mapping` information must be deleted, consider using a library similar to [iterable mapping](https://github.com/ethereum/dapp-bin/blob/master/library/iterable_mapping.sol), which allows you to traverse the keys and delete their values in the appropriate `mapping`.

 #### Permission Control Error

-In smart contracts, contract developers usually set some for the contract owner, but if the developer negligently writes wrong function permissions, it may lead to serious consequences such as transfer of the owner.
+In smart contracts, contract developers usually set some permission for the contract owner, but if the developer negligently writes wrong function permissions, it may lead to serious consequences such as transfer of the owner.

 ```
 function initContract() public {